London and Continental Railways: BRB (Residuary) assets

 Following the abolition of BRB (Residuary) Limited (BRBR) on 30 September 2013, LCR took ownership of a number of former British Rail offices in Croydon, Derby, Manchester and Birmingham, as well as sites in Oxford and Leeds.
 It also took over the management of the closed Waterloo International railway station and North Pole depot, on behalf of the Secretary of State for Transport.
 The remaining BRBR assets and responsibilities were split between the Highways Agency, Network Rail and the Rail Safety and Standards Board.

 Eurostar divestment

 On 4 December 2013, the government announced that it intended to sell LCR's 40% stake in EIL.
 In June 2014, the shareholding was transferred from LCR to HM Treasury and the sale process was subsequently launched on 13 October 2014.
 The sale was completed to Caisse de dépôt et placement du Québec (CDPQ) (30%) and Hermes Infrastructure (10%) in May 2015, raising £760m.

 Property development

 Following the sale of all operational railway assets, LCR became a state-owned railway property development company, involved in regeneration projects on former railway land.
-Sites that have been facilitated for development before being sold on to developers include King's Cross Central and Stratford Cross.
-LCR plans to bring forward property developments on several railway sites in North West England, including Manchester Mayfield.
+Sites facilitated for development before being sold on to developers included King's Cross Central and Stratford Cross.
+LCR planned to bring forward property developments on several railway sites in North West England, including Manchester Mayfield.